 The Corvin Castle

 The Corvin Castle in Hunedoara has in recent years become a favorite destination of tourists and enthusiasts of paranormal and grim legends.
 It was associated, wrongly according to historians, with Vlad the Impaler “Dracula” , the Romanian ruler, an evil character popularized in the famous novel by Bram Stoker in the late nineteenth century.
-Vlad the Impaler was not being held in Corvin Castle, contrary to legend that said the state seven years its prisons and frightened the locals would thirst for blood.
-However, the Corvin Castle is still considered one of the popular „haunted” places in the world and it was the subject of various documentaries.
+Vlad the Impaler was not being held in Corvin Castle, contrary to the legend that said he stayed seven years in its prisons and frightened the locals with his thirst for blood.
+However, the Corvin Castle is still considered one of the popular haunted places in Romania and in the world and it was the subject of various documentaries.